kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 And that is how we concluded one of the most intricate but rewarding philosophical discussions on what it means to be _really scared_.

-A few weeks later, I happened upon Sol in a second-hand bookshop that stocked "New Age" books.
+A few weeks later, I happened upon Sol in a second-hand bookshop that stocked 'New Age' books.

 "What are you looking to buy?"
 I asked.